-Standard and Alternative Treatments for Interstitial Cystitis
+Treatment for Interstitial Cystitis

 Although the cause of interstitial cystitis is unknown, it's thought that the condition may result from defects in the protective lining of the bladder, the immune system, and/or the pelvic nerves.
 Women and people with other chronic pain conditions (such as irritable bowel syndrome and fibromyalgia) appear to be at an increased risk for interstitial cystitis.

 Because the cause of interstitial cystitis is unknown, most standard treatments strive to alleviate symptoms.
-Oral medications, for instance, may help reduce pain, relax the bladder, and decrease urinary frequency, while stretching the bladder (in a medical procedure called "bladder distention) may improve a number of interstitial cystitis symptoms.
+Oral medications, for instance, may help reduce pain, relax the bladder, and decrease urinary frequency, while stretching the bladder (in a medical procedure called "bladder distention") may improve a number of interstitial cystitis symptoms.

 Doctors often recommend certain lifestyle changes, such as lowering your intake of possible bladder irritants (including caffeine and foods or beverages with a high concentration of vitamin C), wearing loose clothing, practicing stress management techniques, and quitting smoking, for further help in managing interstitial cystitis.

-Should You Use Alternative Treatments for Interstitial Cystitis?
+Using Alternative Treatments for Interstitial Cystitis

 If you experience any symptoms of interstitial cystitis (such as pelvic pain and a persistent urge to urinate), it's important to talk to your doctor before using any type of alternative treatment.
-Given the lack of scientific support for any type of alternative treatment of interstitial cystitis, no natural remedy or alternative therapy can currently be recommended for this condition.

 Cetinel S, Ercan F, Sirvanci S, Sehirli O, Ersoy Y, San T, Sener G. "The ameliorating effect of melatonin on protamine sulfate induced bladder injury and its relationship to interstitial cystitis."
 J Urol.
 2003 169(4):1564-8.